jamosaur/foundation/README.md

 This is the base that I like to use for constructing API's with Laravel.

-It is essentially a wrapper for spatie's laravel-fractal.
+It is essentially a wrapper for Spatie's laravel-fractal.

 ---